ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-lifecycle/index.md

 grid is destroyed.

 <note>
 The events on this page are listed in the order they are raised.
-For a full list.
 </note>

 ## Grid Ready

 The `gridReady` event fires upon grid initialisation but the grid may not be fully rendered.

-**Common Uses:**
+**Common Uses**
 - Customising Grid via API calls.
 - Event listener setup.
 - Grid-dependent setup code.